mmamaev/timeboard/doc/source/doing_calculations.rst

 .. note:: You cannot obtain a workshift by calling the instance of :py:class:`~.Timeboard` if you want to attach the schedule.` Use :py:meth:`~.Timeboard.get_workshift` only.

-You may also pass `schedule` parameter to `Workshift` or `Interval` method which you call to perform a calculation.
-The schedule will be used only for this call overriding the schedule attached to the workshift/interval.

 Besides, a workshift can be obtained as a return value of a method performing a calculation over the timeboard.
 The schedule attached to this workshift is the schedule used by the method which has produced the workshift.